Here’s What Happens When Your Mom Or Dad Steals Your Identity

 Capital One told BuzzFeed News that the information in the credit report matched the details on the credit card application.
 BuzzFeed News confirmed that the date of birth on the credit card application was that of an adult.

 The bank said that after determining fraud had been committed, it immediately closed KJ’s credit card accounts and contacted the credit reporting agencies to remove the accounts from the minor’s credit file.
 Capital One declined to provide details about how it prevents identity theft and child identity theft.
+But the bank told BuzzFeed News, "We apply various verification checks when issuing credit cards to protect consumers from fraud and identity theft.
+Protecting customer and account information is a top priority at Capital One."

 “It’s obviously awful that any parent would seek to steal their child’s identity, but part of the problem here is that it does not appear that the credit reporting agencies have policies in place to prevent the issuance of credit reports on minor children,” Mallon said.

-Note: This story has been updated to include additional comment from Capital One.